nawesan12/finnegans-chatbots/README.md

 # - META_BUSINESS_ACCOUNT_ID: ACCOUNT_NUMBER_ID
 ```

-The app stores the WhatsApp Business credentials (`metaAppSecret`, `metaAccessToken`, and `metaPhoneNumberId`) per user through the dashboard settings UI.
+The app stores the WhatsApp Business credentials (`metaAppSecret`, `metaAccessToken`, `metaPhoneNumberId`, and `metaBusinessAccountId`) per user through the dashboard settings UI.
 The environment variables above act as a global fallback, which is useful for single-tenant deployments or quick testing without filling the settings UI.
 If both are provided, the per-user configuration always takes precedence.

 ## Getting started locally